 ZCTA Locale Assignments

-The ZCTA locale file is a table (in dBase or SAS format) of NCES locale assignments applied to the Zip Code Tabulation Areas (ZCTAs) included in the Census Bureau’s TIGER/Line boundaries.
-It provides a way to assign NCES locale indicators to files that include a ZIP Code but do not include other street-level address information needed to make an assignment based on point location.
+The Zip Code Tabulation Areas (ZCTAs) locale file was an experimental table of NCES locale assignments applied to the Zip Code Tabulation Areas (ZCTAs) included in the Census Bureau’s TIGER/Line boundaries.
+This experiment ended with the calculation of the 2021 tables.
+ZCTA Locale Assignments were created by the National Center for Education Statistics (NCES) to provide a way to assign NCES locale indicators to files that include a ZIP Code but do not include other street-level address information needed to make an assignment based on point location.
 ZCTAs are approximations of U.S. Postal Service (USPS) 5-digit ZIP Code service areas that the Census Bureau creates using census blocks to present statistical data from censuses and surveys.
 The ZCTA locale assignments are based on NCES locale boundaries and reflect the locale that accounts for the largest areal proportion of the ZCTA.
-For additional information about the NCES locale criteria, see the Locale Boundaries User’s Manual (680 KB).
+For additional information about the NCES locale criteria, see the Locale Boundaries User's Manual (680 KB).
 Additional information about Census ZCTAs is available at http://www.census.gov/programs-surveys/geography/guidance/geo-areas/zctas.html.